 Some of our proposed reforms are meeting real resistance.
 They are called risky.
 Or not meeting a certain military requirement.
 Or lacking in study and analysis.
 Those three words - requirements, risk, and, analysis - are commonly invoked in defense matters.
 If applied correctly, they help us make sound decisions.
-I've found, however, that more often they have become the holy trinity of business as usual.
+I've found, however, that more often they have become the holy trinity of the status quo or business as usual.

 In truth, preparing for conflict in the 21st century means investing in truly new concepts and new technologies.
 It means taking into account all the assets and capabilities we can bring to the fight.
-It means measuring those capabilities against the real threats posed by real world adversaries with real limitations, not threats conjured up from enemies with unlimited time, resources, and technological acumen.
+It means measuring those capabilities against the real threats posed by real world adversaries with real limitations, not threats conjured up from enemies with unlimited time, unlimited resources, and unlimited technological acumen.

 Air superiority and missile defense - two areas where the budget has attracted the most criticism - provide case studies.
 Let me start with the controversy over the F-22 fighter jet.
 We had to consider, when preparing for a future potential conventional state-on-state conflict, what is the right mix of the most advanced fighter aircraft and other weapons to deal with the known and projected threats to U.S. air supremacy?
 For example, we now have unmanned aerial vehicles that can simultaneously perform intelligence, reconnaissance, and surveillance missions as well as deliver precision-guided bombs and missiles.
 The president's budget request would buy 48 of the most advanced UAVs - aircraft that have a greater range than some of our manned fighters, in addition to the ability to loiter for hours over a target.
+And we will buy many more in the future.

 We also took into consideration the capabilities of the newest manned combat aircraft program, the stealth F-35 Joint Strike Fighter.
 The F-35 is 10 to 15 years newer than the F-22, carries a much larger suite of weapons, and is superior in a number of areas - most importantly, air-to-ground missions such as destroying sophisticated enemy air defenses.
 It is a versatile aircraft, less than half the total cost of the F-22, and can be produced in quantity with all the advantages produced by economies of scale - some 500 will be bought over the next five years, more than 2,400 over the life of the program.
+And we already have eight foreign development partners.
 It has had development problems to be sure, as has every advanced military aircraft ever fielded.
 But if properly supported, the F-35 will be the backbone of America's tactical aviation fleet for decades to come if - and it is a big if - money is not drained away to spend on other aircraft that our military leadership considers of lower priority or excess to our needs.